-7 Dating Habits To Lose Before You Turn 30
+7 Dating Habits To Ditch Before You Turn 30

 From waiting until the last minute for every deadline at work to being chronically way-too-early for everything, some habits are healthy, while others are holding you back — and your dating habits are no different.
 Most single people will change dating habits as they go out with more people, have different relationships, and learn from mistakes of the past.
 Approaching a new decade — say your 30s — is a great time to reassess and figure out what habits you should kick to the curb.